Manmayarama/EasyConsult/README.md

 This project is actively maintained and developed by a team.

 - Maintainer
-  - Manmayarama — Project lead, frontend, backend, deployment, and overall architecture
+  - Manmaya Rama — Project lead, frontend, backend, deployment, and overall architecture
     GitHub: https://github.com/Manmayarama

 - Collaborators